apache/iotdb/docs/UserGuide/Operation Manual/SQL Reference.md

 ## Keywords

-Please not use these keywords as identifiers.
-If you really want to use these keywords in your iotdb path, please contact us.
+Do not use the following keywords as identifiers.
+You can open an [issue](https://issues.apache.org/jira/projects/IOTDB/issues) to provide new requirements or suggestions.

 ```
 CREATE, INSERT, UPDATE, DELETE, SELECT, SHOW, GRANT, INTO, SET, WHERE, FROM, TO, BY, DEVICE,